bcgov/nr-water-licensed-works-backup/docs/user-guide/what-to-do.md

 ## If you're not sure

-If a message names a check you don't recognise, or you're unsure whether something needs a response, contact the maintainer — that's a faster answer than guessing.
+If a message names a check you don't recognise, or you're unsure whether something needs a response, contact the maintainer.